seanbradley/powershell/README.md

 - workon <environment_name> : activates the environment
 - workoncd <environment_name> : activates the environment and changes directory to the project directory if and only if you have already set the project directory via the *setprojectdir* command per virtualenvwrapper.

-The simplest way to set the project directory is to cd to the project directory and execute...
+FWIW, the simplest way to set the project directory is to cd to the project directory and execute...

     setprojectdir .

-To leverage this Powershell profile script, you can edit the profile by evoking notepad from within a terminal in Powershell...
+To edit your Powershell profile, you can evoke notepad from directly within a terminal in Powershell...

     notepad $PROFILE

-Then cut and paste the script below; be sure to replace *username* with your actual username.
+Then cut and paste in the script below.
+Be sure to replace *username* with your actual username.

-(The script assumes your WORKON_HOME env var is set to C:\Users\username\Envs )
+FYI: The script assumes your WORKON_HOME env var is set to C:\Users\username\Envs

-Then save your changes.
+Be sure to save your changes.

-Finally, reload the profile with...
+Finally, reload the Poewrshell profile with...

     . $PROFILE

+Now *workon* will function just like it does on Ubuntu.
+(Albeit you'll have the additional *workoncd* command.)

 ---